kryczkal/EasyVault/README.md

 # FullStack Web Application

-This project is a full-featured fullstack web application designed for file sharing with friends.
+This project is a full-featured fullstack web application designed for file sharing with friends on events like weddings or parties.
 It leverages Google Cloud for a serverless architecture, using Terraform for infrastructure management, Go and Python for the backend, and Flutter for the frontend.

 ## Project Structure